UofA-ECE/VHDL_Essentials/README.md

 # VHDL_Essentials
-Tutorial materials suited to several ECE courses
+Tutorial materials suited to several ECE courses like ECE 210, ECE 410 and ECE 511.